sve2-2021ss/ws-ammer-stumvoll/README.md

 ## tl;dr

 GraphQL provides multiple ways to define a schema, however defining the schema as text or in a file is the most flexible approach.
-It's not only the simplest to set up and it also doesn't require any additional dependencies to work.
+It's not only the simplest to set up but it also doesn't require any additional dependencies to work.
 On top of other libraries, like the `dataloader` can be easily integrated into this solution.

 The `dataloader` library provides a great utility for solving the n+1 query problem of GraphQL.
-It does so by making it possible to batch multiple queries to the same entity.
+It does so by making it possible to batch multiple requests to the same entity.
 It additionally provides a caching mechanism to further improve performance.
 However to harness this power, the queries need to be written using `IN` clauses.

 ## 🚩 Goal